sagemath/sage/src/doc/en/reference/references/index.rst

 ..
 [Mil2006] \J. W. Milnor, *On Lattes maps*,
              Dynamics on the Riemann sphere, Eur.
 Math.
 Soc., 9-43

 ..
+[Mil2011] \R. L. Miller, *Proving the Birch and Swinnerton-Dyer conjecture
+             for specific elliptic curves of analytic rank zero and one*.
+             LMS J. Comput.
+Math.
+14 (2011), 327-350.

+..
 [Mil1978] \S. Milne, *A q-analog of restricted growth functions,
              Dobinsky’s equality and Charlier
              polynomials*.
 Trans.
 Amer.
 Math.
 Soc., 245 (1978),